emmaphamlet/Product-Management-University-Project/Objectives-and-Key-Results.md

 **Objective 1: Roll out a fully functional course registration system before Q2 of 2026.**
 Key Results:

-1. Complete all development and deployment processes by March 31, 2026
+1. Deploy MVP core features including student login, course search, course registration, and waitlist management by March 31, 2026

 2. Pass all user acceptance testing with a success rate of 95% or higher